edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 The required content of channel messages passed between endpoints is specified here.
-Each endpoint type will have its own data format and may provide additional data in the messages that is irrelevant.
+Each endpoint type will have its own data format and may provide additional data in the messages that is relevant.
 The additional data may include metadata related to how this content is stored in the state of each endpoint.
 The hashing algorithm used and the state proof paradigm are determined by the type of endpoint sending the content.